Dukes0O/tax-form-extractor/DOCUMENTATION - Tax Form Extractor.md

 - Supports selection of different processing workflows
 - Future enhancement: Support for LAN hosting on a business network

+## New Feature: One-Click Startup Script

+A new `start.bat` script is included in the project root for easy, one-click startup on Windows:

+- Double-click `start.bat` to launch the app.
+- The script will:
+    - Activate a Python virtual environment if present.
+    - Check if dependencies are installed (by looking for Flask); if not, it will install them from `requirements.txt`.
+    - Start the Flask web server.
+    - Automatically open your default browser to http://localhost:5000.

+This streamlines the startup process and ensures you do not reinstall dependencies unnecessarily.

 ## Project Blueprint: Enabling Multi‑Dictionary Workflows & Enhanced UI

 ### **Scope Summary**